tNhubu/hello-world/README.md

 # hello-world
-ikm interested in blockchain implementation for underserved global communities i am a self learning tech entgusiast from Zimbabwe who is really fascinatedby imerging disruptive technologies. so eager to learn more, particularly blockchain.
+i am interested in blockchain tech implementation for underserved global communities. i am a self learning tech enthusiast from Zimbabwe who is really fascinated by imerging disruptive technologies. so eager to learn more, particularly blockchain.